jmwilson/ollie/README.md

     - frequency
     - period
     - amplitude/average/min/max/base/top/P-P voltage
-- set trigger source and slope: "trigger on the external trigger", "trigger on the falling edge"
+- set trigger source and slope: "set trigger source to external", "trigger on the falling edge", "set trigger slope to negative"
 - save screen captures to a USB drive: "take a screen shot"
+- change probe attenuation ratio and coupling: "set probe one ratio to 100", "set probe two coupling to AC"

 (full command training set is viewable on the snips console link below)